Skip to main content

 Medicines that aim to modify the disease process

-Studies have shown that these medicines reduce the number of relapses in some cases.
+Studies have shown that these medicines reduce the number of relapses for some people.
 They may also have a small effect on slowing the progression of the disease.
-The exact way in which they work is not clear but they all interfere with the immune system in some way.
+The exact way in which they work is not always clear but they all interfere with the immune system in some way.

 Steroids for multiple sclerosis (sometimes called corticosteroids)

-A steroid is often prescribed if you have a relapse which causes disability.
+A steroid is often prescribed if there is a relapse which causes disability.
 A high dose is usually given for a few days.
-Sometimes steroid tablets are used or the steroid may be given through your veins.
+Sometimes steroid tablets are used or the steroid may be given through veins.
 The steroids work by reducing inflammation.
 A course of steroids will usually shorten the duration of a relapse.
-This means that your symptoms usually improve more quickly than they would otherwise have done.
+This means that symptoms usually improve more quickly than they would otherwise have done.

 However, steroids do not affect the ongoing progression of the disease.